A Pyramid/Sphinx Hidden in Plain Sight

 What proof would we need that it is a pyramid shape?
 Maybe a pyramid shadow?
 Or a respected university professor publishing that it looks like “an almost perfect pyramid” in a prestigious journal almost eighty years ago?

 Pyramid aspect was widely known in the 1800s.
-Even if you couldn’t read you could see the boxwood engraving in the newspaper depicting the pyramid view.
+One can see the pyramid shape in the boxwood engraving in the newspapers.
 The image (left) was first published in 1836 in a newspaper and later in a textbook in 1858.

-This is how the pyramid shadow starts about ninety minutes before sunset.
+This is how the pyramid shadow starts about ninety minutes before sunset when viewed from the Little Pinnacle.
 This image catches the pyramid shadow crossing the Pilot Mountain State Park visitor center parking lot.
 It is moving slowly toward the nearby RV Park and you can see the Sauratown Mountains in the background.

 The best place to see the American Sphinx in North Carolina is driving south from Mt.
 Airy on I-52 just before sunset when the shadows really set it off for the viewer.
 This shot is the best I have so far, but is from Black Mountain Road so not the best way to view it.
 This account is like so many accounts of Pilot Mountain and written just after the summer solstice about the American Sphinx below.